novaldi21/ds_stock_prediction/README.md

 **Packages:** pandas, sklearn, numpy, matplotlib, keras, TensorFlow

 ## Dataset
-Datased used was a daily stock prices of 500 companies from 2013 to 2018 with details are following:
+To predict stock using LSTM, datased used was a daily stock prices of 500 companies from 2013 to 2018 with details are following:
 *	Name
 *	Date
 *	Open